 Asset liability management is the key factor in carrying out this research work.
 (DeYoung, R. and Yom, C. , 2008), noted that asset liability management is the procedure through which the banks can effectively manage their balance sheet in order to grant for surrogate interest rate and liquidity outline.
 The risk like credit risk, interest risk and liquidity risk can be acceptable through the effectively management of assets and liabilities (Berkman, H., Bradbury, M.E. and Magan, S., 2009).
 An effective asset liability management approach aims to control the volume, mix, rate sensitivity, maturity, quality and liquidity of assets and liabilities.
-So the bank can achieve a prearranged acceptable risk reward ratio.
+It is the bank can achieve a prearranged acceptable risk reward ratio.

 The concept of asset liability management helps in developing the process that can be effectively applied in international banking for reducing the risk that can affect the nature and business of banks.
 (Mitra, G. and Schwaiger, K., 2011), describe that asset liability management helps in planning, acquiring and directing the flow of cash through an institution while giving due care to the level of risks that can be posed in the transactions.
 Therefore, asset liability management can increase and maximize the profitability and effectively manage the financial risk.